This game is really easy and we hope you will have fun.

-I love games but shower games can be a little hard to make personable and fun at the same time.
+I love games but bridal shower games can be a little hard to make personable and fun at the same time.
 When I was asked to do a game for a recent Jack and Jill shower I scoured the internet for ideas and put a twist on a great idea I read about.

-The game was a lot of fun and worked really well with both men and women of varying ages.
+This bridal shower game was a lot of fun and worked really well with both men and women of varying ages.

 The game is simply a poem, a few lines written on each page, that instruct you who to pass the book onto next.
 The lines of the poem tell you a bit about the couple and you learn about the people in the group too.